 Megabytes and Bytes Converter

-Whilst every effort has been made in building this megabytes - bytes converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
-This megabytes - bytes converter is here purely as a service to you, please use it at your own risk.
+Whilst every effort has been made in building this megabytes and bytes converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
+This megabytes and bytes converter is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.

 Please see the full disclaimer for more information.